mykhail-b/ITLearn-Spring-React/README.md

 ---

-## Warnings

-This project is a student diploma work.
-All rights are reserved and the content is copyrighted.
-Unauthorized use, copying, or distribution of this project is prohibited.
-For educational purposes only.

-:)

----

 Feel free to contribute or report issues!
+Maybe